-The Lambs Fertilizer Site (SCS123457011) is located on Lambs Road in North Charleston, South Carolina, in an area that was historically strip-mined for phosphate rock and later redeveloped for residential use.
-The Site encompasses approximately 334 acres and is bounded to the east by Dorchester Road, to the west by the Ashley River, to the north by a residential area, and to the south by a shopping plaza, apartments, and undeveloped land.
-Processing of locally mined phosphate rock was conducted on the Site from 1868 to 1920.
-A significant portion of the Site is now occupied by residences, apartments, and a shopping plaza.
+The Lambs Fertilizer Site (Site ID: SCS123457011) is located on Lambs Road in North Charleston, South Carolina, in an area that was historically strip-mined for phosphate rock and later redeveloped for residential use.
+This site encompasses approximately 334 acres and is bounded to the east by Dorchester Road, to the west by the Ashley River, to the north by a residential area, and to the south by a shopping plaza, apartments, and undeveloped land.
+Processing of locally mined phosphate rock was conducted on the site from 1868 to 1920.
+A significant portion of the site is now occupied by residences, apartments, and a shopping plaza.